olivier-carrere/techwriterblog/src/content/blog/ai-translation-legacy-technical-docs.md

 ## Manual cleanup

-Before moving to the next step, I manually fix structural issues in the translated Markdown:
+Before moving on, fix structural issues in the translated Markdown:

 * Broken tables.
 * Incorrect Astro frontmatter.
 * Small formatting quirks.

-This ensures that the files can be built into the website without errors.
+This ensures the files build into the website without errors.

-## IA Proofreading with GPT-4o
+## AI Proofreading with GPT-4o

 <img src="/images/blog/ChatGPT-Logo.svg" alt="IA Proofreading with GPT-4o: GPT logo" width="100">

 DeepL produces decent raw translations, but the style often needs polishing.
-To automate this, I created another Python script that sends the translated file to **GPT-4o** with a strict editing prompt:
+To automate this, create another Python script that sends the translated file to **GPT-4o** with a strict editing prompt:

 <blockquote>You are an expert technical writing editor.
 The text is about technical writing, DITA, structured authoring.
 Fix inconsistencies, unprofessional style, and poor French-to-English translations.
 Keep Markdown formatting intact.
 Return only the corrected text, without explanations.
 </blockquote>

-To stay in control, the script processes **one file at a time** and stops.
+To stay in control, have the script process **one file at a time** and then stop.
 This makes it easier to review and cherry-pick changes.

 ## Selective review with Git

 <img src="/images/blog/Git-logo.svg" alt="Selective review with Git: Git logo" width="200">

-Instead of accepting every change blindly, I use:
+Review edits selectively with:

 ```bash
 $ git add -p
 ```

-Use **git add -p** to review changes **hunk by hunk** and stage only what you want.
-For each chunk of the diff, Git shows the context and asks if you want to stage it (**y** = yes, **n** = no).
-You can split hunks into smaller pieces with **s**, edit them manually with **e**, or quit anytime with **q**.
-This workflow is perfect when a file contains unrelated edits—such as AI-generated suggestions—because it lets you accept improvements selectively while keeping control over your commit history.
+Git shows each change **hunk by hunk** and lets you decide whether to stage it (**y** = yes, **n** = no).
+You can split hunks with **s**, edit them manually with **e**, or quit anytime with **q**.
+This workflow is ideal when a file contains unrelated edits—such as AI-generated suggestions—because it gives you full control over what goes into your commit history.

 ```diff
 diff --git a/src/content/docs/en/costs/de-la-redaction-a-la-communication-technique.md b/src/content/docs/en/costs/de-la-redaction-a-la-communication-technique.md